A Diva's Christmas Carol: Plot

-During her years as Desire's lead singer, Ebony had a relationship with Bob, who was a DJ at the time, and he was considering marrying her before she coldly broke up with him.
+During her years as Desire's lead singer, Ebony was in a relationship with Bob, who was a DJ at the time, and he was considering marrying her before she broke up with him, favoring her career over love.
 Ebony had worked well with Desire until her coldness caused rifts, which, combined with Marli's drug problems, eventually broke up the band.
-Before leaving her, the ghost takes Ebony to Terry Freeman (Stephanie Biddle), Desire's other singer and Ebony and Marli's once close friend, who is now a destitute Meals on Wheels client due to Ebony abandoning her following Marli's untimely death and crushing her financially in a lawsuit regarding the "Desire" name and brand.
-The ghost confronts Ebony over her maltreatment of Terry over the years, saying she should never had abandoned her friend when she needed her.
+Before leaving her, the ghost takes Ebony to Terry Freeman, Desire's other singer and Ebony and Marli's once-close friend, who is now a destitute Meals on Wheels client due to Ebony abandoning her following Marli's untimely death and crushing her financially in a lawsuit regarding the "Desire" name and brand.
+The ghost confronts Ebony over her maltreatment of Terry over the years, saying she should never have abandoned her friend when she needed her.
 Ebony tries to attack the ghost, only to be brought back to her suite.

 Ebony then finds a wild party in her suite, with a heavy metal rocker at the center of the chaos.
-He is the Ghost of Christmas Present (John Taylor), who shows her how she is overworking Bob and her crew.
+He is the Ghost of Christmas Present, who shows her how she is overworking Bob and her crew.
 She comes to learn just how much her band really hates her and that they insult her behind her back.
 Ebony shows sympathy and concern for Bob's ailing son Tim, slowly realizing just how strained his relationship with his family is.
-The ghost also shows Ebony her accountant Ernie Hoskins (Richard Jutras) is spending his Christmas with his girlfriend; Ernie lets slip to her that he has been able to pay for his lifestyle by secretly stealing money from her accounts over the years.
-This angers Ebony because Ernie was supposed to be her trusted accountant, and also makes her realize why he is always insisted on her staying on a tight budget – the less she spends, the more he can steal from her.
+The ghost also shows Ebony her accountant Ernie Hoskins is spending his Christmas with his girlfriend; Ernie lets slip to her that he has been able to pay for his lifestyle by embezzling from her accounts over the years.
+This angers Ebony because Ernie was supposed to be her trusted accountant, and also makes her realize why he has always insisted on her staying on a tight budget – the less she spends, the more he can steal from her.
 The Ghost then takes Ebony to see the homeless people her concert is supposed to benefit, but whom she has never interacted with, showing her how they enjoy Christmas despite having nothing.
 Lastly, the Ghost takes her to the apartment of her estranged niece Olivia.
 Olivia informs her husband and friends that despite Ebony's cold attitude, she still loves her aunt.
-Ebony starts regretting how she treated Olivia in the past, and finally appreciates that she is the only living blood relative she has left.
+Ebony starts regretting how she treated Olivia in the past and finally appreciates that she is the only living blood relative she has left.
 At this point, she starts to see everything in a new light and feels terrible about the way that she mistreated Olivia, Bob, and her band.
 Before leaving, the Ghost warns Ebony of the two main killers that could destroy her own life: Ignorance and Greed.
-Ebony reluctantly allows Bob to rush home to be with his wife Kelly (Linda Goodwin) and sick son Tim (Joshua Archambault).
+Ebony reluctantly allows Bob to rush home to be with his wife Kelly and sick son Tim.